-Your Spouse Name & age: Children Name(s) & age(s) : 24 For married applicant ts and/or those who have children: The fund is able to p and not for his/her fa rovide transportation expenses for only the recipient of the scholarship award, unily. a.
-Would you be wi lling to come alone to Japan for this period of study? () Ye s () No b.
-If you reply to (spouse/family. a) is 'no', indicate the particular reason(s) for which you wish to bring your () Because one of us is physically handicapped and requires daily assistance.
-[Explain on a separate sheet.] () Because we can find our own resources for staying together.
+Your Spou se Name & age : Children Name(s) & age(s) : For married app plicants and/or those who have children : The fund is ab and not for his le to provide transportation expenses for only the recipient of the scholarship award, /her family. a.
+Would you be willing to come alone to Japan for this period of study? ( )Yes ( )No b.
+If you rep spouse/fan ly to (a) is 'no', indicate the particular reason(s) for which you wish to bring your nily. ( ) Because one of us is physically handicapped and requires daily assistance.
+[Explain on a separate sheet.] ( ) Because we can find our own resources for staying together.
 [Explain on a separate sheet.]
-Note In addition, the living developing nations. bathroom and kitch understand that the they have a second Fund is not able to expand its financial care to the scholar's family in principle.
-In growth of the costs in urban areas of Japan are extremely high, compared to those of For example, in Tokyo, the rent of the most basic apartment (1 bedroom with nenette) would be at least US\$800 per month.
-For these reasons, kindly Fund must discourage the applicant from bringing a spouse or family, unless a source of funding.
-If the applicant faces a specific serious or personal the Fund should take into account, please state it on a separate sheet.
-25 Signature I certify that all of the f oregoing statements are true in every respect.
-(Date) (Signature of Applicant)
+Note In addition, the developing nate bathroom and the Fund is not able to expand its financial care to the scholar's family in principle.
+The living costs in urban areas of Japan are extremely high, compared to those of tions.
+For example, in Tokyo, the rent of the most basic apartment (1 bedroom with a kitchenette) would be at least US\$800 per month.
+For these reasons, kindly they have a at the Fund must discourage the applicant from bringing a spouse or family, unless second source of funding.
+If the applicant faces a specific serious or personal which the Fund should take into account, please state it on a separate sheet.

+25 Signature I certify that all of the foregoing statements are true in every respect.

+(Date)

+(Signature of Applicant)